 LGBTQ Youth Experience High Rates Of Addiction

-Studies have shown that LGBTQ youth experience higher rates of substance abuse and addiction when compared to the general population.
+Studies have shown that lesbian, gay, bisexual, transgender, and queer (LGBTQ) youth experience higher rates of substance abuse and addiction when compared to the general population.
 The minority stress they experience along with bullying, harassment, and the feeling of not fitting in can be too much for a young person to handle.
-If they don’t have a good support system in place (many don’t), they may turn to illegal substances or underage drinking.
+If they don’t have a good support system in place, they may turn to illegal substances or underage drinking.

-LGBTQ+ teens often use prescription drugs, as they’re the most readily available to them.
+Some LGBTQ+ teens often use prescription drugs.
 Teens with attention deficit hyperactivity disorder (ADHD) may abuse Adderall while teens with panic disorder or anxiety may abuse Xanax or Valium.
 Studies also found that LGBTQ+ teens were more likely to smoke Marijuana and drink underage over the general teenage public.

 Looking for a place to start?